maris-svirksts/Snippets/README.md

-# PythonSnippets
+# Snippets

-Various Python Snippets that I have created.
+Various code snippets that I have created.